danini-the-panini/lsystem-clojure/README.md

 ## To Use

+First, for obvious reasons, make sure you have `leiningen` installed.

 Run `lein repl`.
 Once the REPL is loaded, you can try the provided example with `(def Z (lsystem Z P))` to execute a step of the lsystem.
 A helper function, `nth-L` is provided to run an lsystem more than once in one go.

 The example alphabet is `[:F :< :> :L :R]`.
 The keywords mean the following:

-    :F move forward in the current direction, drawing a line :< Push state onto stack
+    :F Move forward in the current direction, drawing a line :< Push state onto stack
     :> Pop state off stack and use as current state
     :L Turn left